class Model(nn.Module):

 Pretrained Models

 To create our captioning model, I started with the hypothesis that we could take a powerful image model and plug it into a pretrained LLM.
 That’s exactly what I did, but with a twist: I purposely chose a non-transformer image model.
-This meant that we couldn’t use HF transformer’s EncoderDecoderModels.
+This meant that we couldn’t use HF transformer’s EncoderDecoderModel

 For the LLM, we used the decoder of Flan-T5.
 We chose this model because we didn’t need to introduce cross attention layers.
 Cross-Attention (CA) layers are how we can connect two transformer models.
-In a nutshell, if the decoder is of shape batch_size x decoder_seq_len x dim and the encoder is of shape batch_size x encoder_seq_len x dim, the CA layer creates a batch_size x encoder_seq_len x decoder_seq_len attention matrix.
-The attention matrix projects the encoder sequence into the decoder space, allowing “instructions” from the image model to mix in with the LLM decoder to create a caption.
+In a nutshell, if the decoder is of shape batch_size x decoder_seq_len x dim

 You might be wondering how we can get a CNN architecture to mimic a transformer output.
 To do this, we need to do some dimension transposing gymnastics.
-However, we use einops to make things easier.
-Here’s an example of how we use einops to rearrange the image features:
+However, we use einops

-image_features = self.image_model.forward_features(images)
+= self.image_model.forward_features(images)

 image_features = einops.rearrange(image_features, "bs num_features w h -> bs (w h) num_features")

-encoder_outputs = self.projector(image_features)
+image_features = self.projector(image_features) encoder_outputs

-forward_features is used by all timm models to get the layer before the (1000 class) classification layer.
-In the example above, this leads to a batch_size x num_features x width x height shape. num_features in this case is analogous to the dimensionality in a transformer model, while width and height can be thought of as the tokens.
-We combine the width and height tokens and move the num_features dimensions to the end.
+dimensions to the end.
 Finally, there’s no guarantee that this dimension size is the same as that of the LLM, so we have a few linear layers to project it to the correct size.

 The final model can be seen below.